Progress is impossible without change, and those who cannot change their minds cannot change anything.

 Today, as we progress towards a virtual world success for businesses, lies in transformation to digital.
 And at the fulcrum of Digital Transformation lies the customers.
 While businesses are rapidly adopting disruptive technology to ensure customer experience, the role of CIOs is evolving along.
 Here’s how the role is changing-

 Once, the CIO was responsible simply for keeping IT projects on time and on the budget – but today, the job involves active management of every aspect of complex investment programmes which can cost millions of pounds.
 Stakeholder skills are crucial, and strong programme management skills are needed to ensure that investment programmes deliver the full value expected by the organization.
 Today the apart from IT risks CIOs needs to address overall business risks.

-Not only just IT department and technology, a CIOs role today extends to almost every aspect of a business- From Marketing to Sales and Customer service.
+Not only just IT department and technology, but a CIOs role today also extend to almost every aspect of a business- From Marketing to Sales and Customer service.
 And hence there are Newly added objectives – customer focus, business growth, innovation- for CIOs across the industry.